slobentanzer/causality_perspective_2023/manuscript.md

 ### Why do we need biases?

-The human mind will be the gold standard for reasoning for the foreseeable future.
+Humans will be the gold standard for common-sense reasoning for the foreseeable future.
 However, human reasoning is limited by our sensory and mnemonic capacity; we cannot reason about high-dimensional data since we can neither perceive it nor keep it in memory.
 Machine learning seems like the ideal solution, but the "No Free Lunch" theorems present a fundamental challenge: no single learning algorithm may be universally superior across all problem domains [@no-free-lunch].
 Although they have recently been challenged [@doi:10.48550/arXiv.2304.05366], these theorems highlight the inherent difficulty in designing algorithms that generalise well from specific training data to new, unseen data.